-(a) as to the gross capital of an estate which —

-(i) does not exceed $300, the sum of $33;

-(ii) exceeds $300 but does not exceed $2 000, 11%;

-(iii) exceeds $2 000, the sum $220 or 4.4%, whichever is the greater;

-(b) as to the income of any estate other than interest payable to the estate under section 40(4) in respect of moneys standing to the credit of the Common Account —

-(i) in relation to income derived from rent, such amount expressed as a percentage or otherwise as applies under the scale adopted by the body known as the Real Estate Institute of Western Australia;

-(ii) in relation to income derived from sources other than rent, 6.6%,

-but this paragraph does not apply where the Public Trustee is acting merely as agent or attorney.
+(7) The published scale of fees of the Public Trustee must include a statement to the effect that the Public Trustee may in addition to fees chargeable under this section charge a fee for work involved in the preparation and lodging of returns for the purpose of or in connection with assessments of any duties or taxes (other than probate, death, succession or estate duties).

-(2a) There shall not be any fee payable to the Public Trustee in respect of income earned by an estate by way of interest payable to the estate under section 40(4) in respect of moneys standing to the credit of the Common Account.
+(8) There shall not be any fee payable to the Public Trustee in respect of income earned by an estate by way of interest payable to the estate under section 39A(7).

-(2b) Where in a particular case the Public Trustee is satisfied that there is proper cause, he may, with the approval of the Minister, waive, either wholly or in part, any fees fixed or authorised by this Act.
+(9) Where in a particular case the Public Trustee is satisfied that there is proper cause, the Public Trustee may waive, either wholly or in part, any fees determined under this Act.

-(3) The incidence of fees and expenses under this section, as between corpus and income, shall be determined by the Public Trustee.
+(10) The incidence of fees under this section, as between corpus and income, shall be determined by the Public Trustee.

-[Section 38 amended by No. 12 of 1947 s.
-9; No. 19 of 1953 s.
-2; No. 113 of 1965 s.
-8; No. 28 of 1972 s.
-3; No. 25 of 1978 s.
-6; No. 46 of 1984 s.
-7; No. 6 of 1993 s.
-11; No. 49 of 1996 s.
-64; No. 67 of 2000 s.
-4; No. 77 of 2006 s.
-4 and 17.]
+(11) If immediately before the day on which section 24 of the Public Trustee and Trustee Companies Legislation Amendment Act 2008 comes into operation the Public Trustee is responsible for performing a function or providing a service of a type referred to in section 38A(1), on or after that day the Public Trustee is entitled to charge as remuneration for performing the function or providing the service fees set out in the first scale of fees referred to in section 38A(3).

+[Section 38B inserted by No. 9 of 2008 s.
+24.]

 39. Payment of expenses incurred by Public Trustee

 (1) In addition to any charges otherwise prescribed, all expenses incurred by or on behalf of the Public Trustee in respect to the maintenance of a represented person or the control, management, or administration of any trust estate or property, shall be charged against and payable out of that trust estate or property.